Serifos

 Serifos ferry: schedules and tickets

-Where to book ferry tickets online to Serifos
+Book ferry tickets to Serifos online

 Book cheap ferry tickets to Serifos on Ferryhopper with no hidden fees!
 Find all you need to know about Serifos ferries, including departure times, discounts and prices, and organize your trip to the Cycladic islands with just a few clicks.
 Get ready to discover this paradise and experience your dreamy vacation!